 17. Las Vegas Raiders Select-Alijah Vera-Tucker-G/T-University of Southern California

-The Las Vegas Raiders have traded away and released most of their offensive line this offseason but they cannot go into the season with out fresh talent.
+The Las Vegas Raiders have traded away and released most of their offensive line this offseason but they cannot go into the season without fresh talent.
 Alijah Vera-Tucker is easily the best interior player in this draft and showed in 2020 that he can play outside as well.
 He would give the Raiders a great cornerstone on their line and give Derek Carr protection in the middle.

 18. Miami Dolphins Select-Kwity Paye-EDGE-University of Michigan

-The Dolphins need pass rush help on the edge and Kwity Paye is the answer in Day 1.
+The Dolphins need pass rush help on the edge and Kwity Paye is the answer on Day 1.
 He's a freak athlete that's just scratching his potential as an every down pass rusher and teaming him up with Miami's formidable defensive line will bring out his pro bowl potential.

 19. Washington Football Team Selects-Zaven Collins-LB-University of Tulsa

 The Redskins missed out on the quarterbacks in this draft and will look to improve the other side of the ball.
-Zaven Collins is monstrous linebacker that would solidify Washington's defense as the best in the NFC and would put them on a contending path next season.
+Zaven Collins is a monstrous linebacker that would solidify Washington's defense as the best in the NFC and would put them on a contending path next season.

 20. Chicago Bears Select-Alex Leatherwood-OT-University of Alabama